Summary

 LAMBDA(a,v,calculation)

 The first argument, a, is the accumulator used to create intermediate values.
-The accumulator begins as the initial_value provided to SCAN and changes as the SCAN function loops over the elements in array and applies a calculation.
-The v argument represents the value of each element in arrayCalculation is the formula that creates the intermediate values that will appear in the final result.
+The accumulator begins as the initial_value provided to SCAN and changes as the SCAN function loops over the elements in the array and applies a calculation.
+The v argument represents the value of each element in the array.
+The calculation is a formula that refers to both the accumulator (a) and value (v).
+The result of the calculation determines the value of the accumulator at that point in the scan, and the final result from SCAN is an array that contains all accumulator values created during the scan.

 Examples

-In the formula below, SCAN is used to create a running total an array with three values:
+In the formula below, SCAN is used to create a running total of an array with three values:

 =SCAN(0,{1,2,3},LAMBDA(a,v,a+v)) // returns {1,3,6}

 In the LAMBDA function, a is the initial_value given to SCAN (zero), and v represents the individual elements in array.
-The LAMBDA runs one time for each element in array, and at each iteration the value of v is added to the accumulator.
+The LAMBDA runs one time for each element in array, and at each iteration, the value of v is added to the accumulator.
 SCAN returns the array {1,3,6} as a final result.

 In the worksheet shown above, the formula in D5 is: